What is a Contract?

 The guidelines set forth below are meant for anyone who wants to create loophole-free and worthwhile documents that facilitate better contract management practices.
-Whatever type of contract you are making, follow the tips below and you will surely create a more efficient and reliable contract process.
+Whatever type of product or service contract you are making, follow the tips below and you will surely create a more efficient and reliable contract process.

 1. Negotiate the Contract Terms